 \begin{cor} The rank-selected homology $\{ \beta_S(\Pi_n)\} $ for fixed rank set $S$ is a finitely generated FI-module with FI degree of $2\max S$ and sharp stability bound of $4\max S - |S| + 1.$ \end{cor}

-\begin{proof} We proved this is an FI-module in Proposition ~\ref{get-FI-modules}, so by Theoreom 1.13 from \cite{CEF} it suffices to check that it satisfies the three requirements for uniform representation stability with stable range $4\max S - |S| + 1.$ The first two requirements were proven in Corollaries ~\ref{first-uniform} and ~\ref{second-beta} The requisite stability bound was proven in Theorem ~\ref{main-partition-stability-theorem}. \end{proof}
+\begin{proof} We proved this is an FI-module in Proposition ~\ref{get-FI-modules}, so by Theorem 1.13 from \cite{CEF} it suffices to check that it satisfies the three requirements for uniform representation stability with stable range $4\max S - |S| + 1.$ The first two requirements were proven in Corollaries~\ref{first-uniform} and~\ref{second-beta}.
+The requisite sharp stability bound was proven in Theorem ~\ref{main-partition-stability-theorem}. \end{proof}